MAQuesada/Google-Workspace-Agent/publication/publication.md

 It processes the collected **manager outputs**, integrating their content into a structured Markdown message.
 If any manager encounters an error or cannot complete its task, the Orchestrator Output explains the issue transparently to the user.
 It ensures consistent tone and language, mirrors the style of the original request, and preserves all relevant content such as event titles, links, email bodies, or other domain-specific information.

 This component also maintains strong context awareness, referencing previous user messages when needed and clearly indicating when past interactions influence the current response.
-It handles output from a wide range of managers—like date, contacts, email, and calendar—while respecting their specific formatting and content conventions.
+It handles output from various managers—like date, contacts, email, and calendar—while respecting their specific formatting and content conventions.
 In cases where the user’s request doesn’t involve any manager-specific actions, the Orchestrator Output can still generate a general response, ensuring that all meaningful user queries receive an appropriate reply.

 ### **Executor** 🔗

-The **Executor** is responsible for executing the action plan generated by the **Orchestrator Input**.
+The **Executor** executes the action plan generated by the **Orchestrator Input**.
 It sequentially calls each manager while preserving and forwarding the context produced by previously executed managers.
 This design ensures that any manager requiring information from a previous step—such as a contact's email or a resolved date—receives it properly.
 For this to work, the initial plan must respect logical dependencies between managers and define an execution order accordingly.

 #### **Verifier Step** ✅

 Between each manager call, a **Verifier Step** is performed to validate whether the context gathered so far is sufficient to proceed.
-This step is handled by a dedicated **Verification Agent** that checks the outputs of prior managers and determines whether the next one has the necessary input to operate correctly.
+A dedicated **Verification Agent handles this step** that checks the outputs of prior managers and determines whether the next one has the necessary input to operate correctly.

 Perfect.
 Here's a rewritten and expanded section for your documentation that covers both the **Orchestrator Executor** and the new **Verifier Step**, integrating the purpose of the verifier and how it operates based on the agent prompt you provided: